 Preservation and Public Tours

 Today, the Bird Cage Theatre operates as a museum, allowing visitors to walk through the original saloon floor, stage area, and upstairs rooms, providing a comprehensive educational experience about its fascinating history.
-Many artifacts remain in place, offering a remarkably authentic look at 1880s Tombstone, much like the preserved elements at Miss Laura’s Brothel Museum.
+Many artifacts remain in place, offering a remarkably authentic look at 1880s Tombstone.

 Guided tours provide historical context about: